vnguyendon/gw-config-apis/data/bot/readme.md

 ## 5. Asking another question and show new commands

-As we've seen, our `Type`: `node` needs to be followed by another `Type`.
+As we've seen, our `Type`: `Node` needs to be followed by another `Type`.
 In this case, we will want to ask another question to the user.
 To do that, we need to use the connector `LinksTo`.

      ...
      "Commands": [
      {
-          "Type": "node"
+          "Type": "Node"
           "Id": "LikePuppiesYes"
           "CommandLabel": {
                "en": "yes",